 Medium: 50 to 75 liters

-Roller duffels do have their limitations.
-First, rarely do roller duffels come with anything more than carry handles, making them difficult to transport in areas without sufficient rolling surfaces (they lack backpack straps, which we love).
-Second, cheaper or ultralight duffels have a tendency to fall over when full, which is something to be aware of when making a purchase (heavier models like the Osprey Shuttle do not fall over, which makes them worth the extra cost in our opinion).
+But roller duffels do have their limitations.
+First, rarely do roller duffels come with anything more than carry handles (read: no backpack straps), making them difficult to transport in areas without sufficient rolling surfaces.
+Second, cheaper or ultralight duffels have a tendency to fall over when full, which is something to be aware of when making a purchase (heavier models like the Osprey Sojourn Shuttle do not fall over, which makes them worth the extra cost in our opinion).
 Finally, roller duffels inherently have more breakable parts.
 Some duffels have replaceable wheels but many don’t, which is a quick way to lose all of that easy transport functionality.

 For travel scenarios where you’ll be moving around a lot—think backpacking through Europe—we prefer non-roller duffels.
 They’re easy to grab and throw on your back, and you don’t have to worry about the surface (if you’ve ever tried taking a roller duffel down a cobblestone street, you know what we’re talking about).
 If you’re primarily an air traveler and moving your bag long distances by vehicle, a roller duffel is a fine option, and you do get the added benefit of one hard side for protecting your belongings.
 For the purposes of this article and the picks above, we’ve included a handful of our favorite roller models, and some of the standard designs have wheeled versions available.

-We’ve all been there: clumsily dragging our bag across the airport lobby and cursing ourselves for not purchasing something with wheels.
+We’ve all been there: clumsily dragging our bag across the airport lobby and cursing ourselves for not purchasing something with wheels (or a travel backpack).
 And if you’re looking for a bag in the 60-liter range or larger, know that when it gets full, it’s going to be heavy.
 The good news is that duffel manufacturers have gotten creative with designing bags that can be carried in a multitude of ways.
-Below are the main carrying options, and some fully-featured bags offer all four.
+Below are the main carrying options, and some fully featured bags offer all four.

 For those who are able to throw their bag over their back and walk with it, backpack straps are our preferred carrying method.
 Many of the high-end bags on this list have backpack straps that are lightly padded and often removable.
 One duffel in particular, the Osprey Transporter, has many similarities to an actual backpack and is great for those planning to cover longer distances.
 Keep in mind that carrying comfort does vary, which is one reason why some bags are ranked higher than others.
 When not in use, many backpack straps simply detach for storage in the main compartment (this keeps them out of airport conveyor belts).
 Sometimes, simply tightening down the straps flush to the bag can be enough.